agusl88/VooblyAPI-PHP-Wrapper/README.md

 - Integrated Cache System: Simple but effective cache system.
 With this you won't do more than a few calls per day even with in a high traffic site, so you don't have to worry about being blocked for doing more than 1000 daily calls.
 IMPORTANT: This cache is and API-Level Cache, is not designed for be used as cache for your main application.

 - Auto-Split & Auto-Merge for large querys: When you are doing a query with a large uidlist (>30), Voobly server won't response your request.
-This PHP implementation auto-split the query, and auto-merge the results making your life easy.
+This PHP implementation auto-split the query, and auto-merge the results making your life easier.

 - Object-oriented design